magishift/magishift.core/README.md

 # Magi Shift Core

-Magishift is Low-Code Framework, helps you to build application easier, faster and a more efficient use of time, and doesn’t matter whether you have software engineer background or not to deploy your wapplication.
+Magishift is Low-Code Framework, helps you to build application easier, faster and a more efficient use of time.
+By using magishift it doesn’t matter whether you have software engineer background or not to start deploy your application.

 ## Code of conduct